thihakyaw/telegram-auto-update-name-and-username/README.md

 ## Upcoming features (Contributions are very welcome)

 - Sending your very special friends a message about you have changed the name and username.
+- Only letting username update option (I want to sleep now.
+So this is the story for another day)